 'Her name's Dasha?
 How did you know?'

-'Duh,' She made it sound as obvious at it should be, 'It's on her name tag,'
+'Duh,' She made it sound as obvious at it should have been, 'It's on her name tag,'

 'I wasn't staring at her,'